-Variety and Sports Illustrated announce a progressive collaboration and inaugural partnership through an exciting and groundbreaking one-day summit about the future of sports and entertainment.
+Variety announces a progressive collaboration and inaugural partnership through an exciting and groundbreaking one-day summit about the future of sports and entertainment.

 Ticket quantities are limited at each price level and are subject to change.
 Tickets are non-refundable but will be transferable upon request.

 Be Updated about Variety Events and Conferences Sign Up here

 9:15 a.m. to 10:00 a.m.
 The State of Live Sports Coverage

 Sports programming is as lucrative as ever as fans crave live viewing to the delight of the advertising community.
 With such popularity comes fierce competition from growing channels and digital platforms racing to cover live sports for today’s audiences.
 How is multiplatform live streaming transforming sports coverage?
 What are plans for major upcoming events such as the Summer Olympics, next year’s Super Bowl, and more?
 How are advancing data and analytics transforming how sports are covered?
 How are networks extending the life of sports on apps/online/mobile?
 Top networks, platforms, broadcasters and their partners talk about how they are innovating live sports programming.

 Richard Deitsch, Editor and Writer, Sports Illustrated

 Jordan Levin, Chief Content Officer, NFL Media

 Hannah Storm, Anchor, ESPN